 Adventurer, writer and actor, Charley Boorman became involved with Unicef while filming Long Way Round with Ewan McGregor in 2004.

 Through Long Way Round Charley and Ewan visited programmes in Ukraine, Kazakhstan and Mongolia to meet children supported by Unicef’s work.
 For Long Way Down they saw first-hand Unicef’s work with child soldiers in Uganda and land-mine awareness programmes in Ethiopia.

-Most recently, Charley and Ewan set out on their biggest adventure yet, Long Way Up, travelling from Argentina to LA on electric bikes and visiting Unicef programmes in Bolivia, Peru and Honduras along the way.
+Most recently, for Long Way Up they travelled from Argentina to LA on electric bikes, visiting Unicef programmes in Bolivia, Peru and Honduras along the way.

 On their travels, they learn more about the devastating issues affecting children across South and Central America and Unicef’s work to support children everywhere.

 UNICEF UK Ambassador since 2008